-We hope that The Counseling Center at TCC will be a place where you as students can feel safe and supported.
+We hope that the Counseling Center at TCC will be a place where you as students can feel safe and supported.
 Life can be stressful, and at times, it may be difficult to manage the demands of coursework along with the challenges that arise in one’s personal life.

-The Counseling Center at TCC offers free mental health counseling services to all currently enrolled students.
+The Counseling Center offers free mental health counseling services to all currently enrolled students.
 Our services are confidential, and you can feel free to read our confidentiality policy.
 Counseling is provided by our clinical staff, which includes licensed mental health professionals and practicum counselors.

 We’re here to help.
-Students are seen for issues such as depression, anxiety, relationship difficulties, ADHD, eating disorders, suicide prevention, academic concerns, anger, grief and loss, financial problems, stress, and addictions.
+Students are seen for issues such as depression, anxiety, relationship difficulties, ADHD, eating disorders, suicide prevention, anger, grief and loss, financial problems, stress, and addictions.
 Our mission is to assist students in resolving their personal difficulties and to provide them with coping strategies and resources so that they can succeed in college and in the pursuit of their long-term goals.

 What We Offer